 The total cost of adopting from China is just over $28,000.
 This includes the cost of home studies, documentation through USCIS, and travel.

-You can also check with your human resources department about any adoption assistance that is available.
+You can also check with your human resources department about any available adoption assistance.
 Some employers offer a flat amount per child as they would for infertility treatments.
-There are also a number of adoption grants available for families to apply for.
+There are also several adoption grants available for families to apply for.

 Tips for International Adoption